Useurmind/spas/README.md

 ### Docker

+You can find the docker image on dockerhub: https://hub.docker.com/r/useurmind/spas

-You will have to build your own docker image or add a volume that contains the spa to serve
+You will have to build your own docker image with the spa files or add a volume that contains the spa to serve.

 Run test test app by building a docker image with it:
 ```